 by Alan Kistler | 2:00 pm, January 2nd, 2014

 Spider-Man has one of the best rogues galleries of any superhero.
-His villains are nuts, offering a variety of story flavors, but the one guy I’ve been waiting to see brought to the big screen is Max Dillon, AKA Electro.
-Jamie Foxx is portraying the galvanized would-be gangster in the upcoming film Amazing Spider-Man 2.
+His villains are nuts, offering a variety of story flavors, but one of the guys I’ve been waiting to see brought to the big screen is Max Dillon, AKA Electro.
+This summer, Jamie Foxx portrays the galvanized would-be gangster in the upcoming film Amazing Spider-Man 2.
 So let’s take a look at this villain’s fashion choices in the mainstream comics over the years, shall we?

 STEVE DITKO’S HUMAN DYNAMO

 Electro first appeared in Amazing Spider-Man #9 in 1964, designed by Steve Ditko.
 If there’s one thing Steve Ditko loved, it was making sure that Spidey’s enemies wore green.
 Mysterio, the Vulture (are there green vultures in nature?), Sandman, Green Goblin, Scorpion, Dr. Octopus, the Lizard (ok, that was his skin, but still); all of them rocked the green.
 So Electro, wanting to fit in, also got himself a green bodysuit, along with yellow shorts, gloves, boots, lots of lightning designs and – WAIT, WHAT IS THAT MASK?

 I understand that Electro wants a lightning motif.
 He can hurl lightning and often has an electrical aura around his body that shocks anyone trying to touch him.
 But man, that mask.
 Seriously, Electro, how many lightning bolts did you need decorating your face?
 You realize you can create REAL lightning around your face and body whenever you wish, right?
 Depending on who’s drawing you and where you’re standing, it looks like there’s a very shocked starfish stapled to your cowl.
 Moving on . . .